backups-obsidian/backup-obsidian/main/100 study-notes/102 AWS DVA/Lambda Performance.md

 - If you need a *higher limit, open a support ticket*

 > [!question]- What happens if we don't set reserved concurrency (limit)  per function?
-> - If we don't set reserved concurrency per function then there is a chance that one of the functions eats up the account limit of 1000 concurrent executions.
+> - If we don't set reserved concurrency per function then there is a chance that one of the functions eats up the *region limit of 1000 concurrent executions*.
 > - This means other functions won't be able to scale and will throttle.
 > ---
 > ![[attachments/Pasted image 20220524115027.png]]